tessel/ble-ble113a/README.md

 // Stop receiving remote characteristic updates and indicate it was received bluetooth.stopIndications( characteristic, function(err) {...} );

-// Indicate that a notification was received (should always be called after receiving notification) bluetooth.confirmIndication( characteristic, function(err) {...} );

 // Get signal strength of peripheral that we're conneted to bluetooth.updateRSSI( peripheral, function(err, rssi) {...} );